amva13/personal-site/src/data/about.md

 # Intro
 I was born and raised in Mayaguez, Puerto Rico.
 As a high schooler, I was involved in 5 sports, loved math, and was the president of my senior class.
-I also took up acting, something I also pursued in college and was a frequent dance participant in our class talent shows.
+I was a frequent dance participant in our class talent shows.

 After high school, I attended M.I.T. where I did undergraduate research in the MIT Space Systems Lab, the Sloan School of Management, and the Computer Science and Artificial Intelligence Laboratory.
-I had the opportunity to explore a variety of academic interests (switching majors 3 times) and ended up majoring in Computer Science while also receiving a degree from the Sloan School and concentrating in economics, math, and philosophy.
+I had the opportunity to explore a variety of academic interests (switching majors 3 times) and ended up majoring in Computer Science while also receiving a degree from the Sloan School, concentrating in economics, and taking additional significant coursework in math and philosophy.
 I developed a strong interest in programming and software engineering after numerous data-science-focused internships convinced me the lack of adequate software systems was the main contributor many companies' inability to leverage their data effectively.

-I'm interested in travel, entrepreneurship, different performing arts such as improv and acting, fitness, and mental health research.
-I'm a software engineer specializing in machine learning and full-stack development.
-I am most interested in ML Platforms and have a keen interest in autonomous systems at the moment.
+I'm interested in travel, entrepreneurship, fitness, and mental health research.
+I'm a software engineer specializing in machine learning and Data Engineering.
+I am most interested in ML Platforms and have a keen interest in autonomous vehicles at the moment.
+They present an opportunity for humanity to achieve the scientific breakthrough of building above-human-level intelligent machines and can achieve significant impact in other areas such green house gas emmission reductions.

 # I like